benallfree/pocketpages/packages/site/pb_hooks/pages/(main)/docs/context-api/body.md

 ## Important Notes

 1. `body()` is a function that must be called to access the request body
-2. For form submissions with `application/x-www-form-urlencoded` or `multipart/form-data` content types, use [`formData`](/docs/context-api/form-data) instead
-3. Returns a JavaScript object for JSON content types
+2. Returns a JavaScript object for JSON content types
-4. Returns a string for other content types
+3. Returns a string for other content types
-5. Consider type checking the return value before using it
+4. Consider type checking the return value before using it

 See [Request Handling](/docs/request-handling) for more detailed information about working with HTTP requests in PocketPages.